wwt/SwiftCurrent/.github/abstract/Server Driven Workflows.md

 ### In SwiftUI
 `WorkflowView` has an initializer that allows you to pass in an `AnyWorkflow`. `AnyWorkflow`s can be decoded from `Data` using either `JSONDecoder.decodeWorkflow(withAggregator:from:)`, or the `DecodeWorkflow` property wrapper.

-You can use either JSON, YAML, or any other key/value based data formats to define a workflow with data provided you follow [our schema](https://github.com/wwt/WorkflowSchema).
-NOTE: Our schema plays well with VSCode if you copy examples from the repo.
+You can use JSON, YAML, or any other key/value-based data formats to define a workflow with data provided you follow [our schema](https://github.com/wwt/WorkflowSchema).
+> Our schema plays well with VSCode if you copy examples from the repo.

 When using server driven workflows be aware that your views will all be wrapped in an `AnyView`.
 This is not true when you define workflows in Swift.
 This could affect certain animations and potentially have a performance impact on SwiftUI.